MikeSchulze/gdUnit4/_faq/test-suite.md

 ---

 ## Stage *after_test*
-This stage is executed after each TestCase.<br>
-GdUnit4 allows to use asserts within the this stage, occurring errors are reported.
+This function is executed after each test case and is used to clean up any resources or data that were created or modified during the test case.
+For example, if you need to delete a temporary file or close a network connection, you would do so in this function.

 {% tabs faq-TestSuite-after_test %}
 {% tab faq-TestSuite-after_test GdScript %}